TSFitPy-developers/TSFitPy/README.md

 Also, Windows is not supported (?).

+There is a WIP (developed by NS only atm) GUI for TSFitPy (at least results plotting).
+You can see whether you might like it.
+It is available [here](https://github.com/stormnick/TSGuiPy).

 ## Quick start

 This is a short version of the installation + running the code just to test that it works (not all inputs are downloaded).
 Please read the full version when you actually want to use the code.